charlesknapp/CODR-ChatGPT-Clone/README.md

 It's recommended to sign up for OpenAI's api - you'll need this for an API key to comunicate with their free API.

 ### 1. Installing NPM dependencies
-Change directories into /client and run the command `npm install` <br>
+Install the required resources in both the client and server folder with `npm install` <br>
-change directories into /server and run the command `npm install`

 ### 2. Running Local Server
 For the server - run the command `npm run server` <br>